MattSteveMitch/.github/profile/simon/simonReact/simonReactP1.md

 ### Injecting the routed component

-The router definitions are then inserted so that the router knows what component to display for a given path.
+The router definitions are then inserted into the `BrowserRouter` component so that the router knows what component to display for a given path.
 The router changes the rendered component; it appears in the place of the `Routes` element.
 The `Routes` element replaces the `main` element in the component HTML.

 ```jsx
  <main>App components go here</main>